aschuet/IncrementalGAN/README.md

 ### Run

 To run the code in the repo, please download CelebA dataset from http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html and paste the images in "data/img_align_celeba/".
-You can edit GPU settings in "main_increment.py".
-Once that's done, you should be able to call "python main_increment.py"
+Once that's done, you should be able to call "python main_increment.py".
+Check out the arguments by adding "-h".

 ### Evaluate